Atlas-OS/Atlas/src/Desktop/Atlas/3. Configuration/README.txt

   Enables indexing of files for faster searching within explorer (uses lots of cycles)

 - Start Menu
-  Various scripts, including removing the start menu and replacing it with openshell
+  Various scripts, including removing the start menu and replacing it with Open-Shell

 - Store
   Default: Enabled
-  Disables store, can break a lot of things in the process.
+  Disables Microsoft Store, can break a lot of things in the process.
 Please READ THE DISCLAIMER in the script before continuing.

 - UAC
   Default: Enabled (Minimum)
-  If you disable it and later re-enable it and then you have issues starting apps: go into safe mode and enable the Appinfo service with Serviwin.
+  If you disable it and later re-enable it and then you have issues starting apps: go into safe mode and enable the Appinfo service with ServiWin.

 - UWP
   Default: Enabled